Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Peregrinos Walking Toward Vila Fernández on day eight of the Camino InglésPeregrinos Walking Toward Vila Fernández

-Steve, Rob and Rich Walking Merrily Into Cortos on day eight of the Camino InglésSteve, Rob and Rich Walking Merrily Into Cortos
+Steve, Rob and Rich Walking Merrily Into Cortos on day eight of the Camino InglésSteve, Rob and Rich Walking Merrily Towards Cortos

-It is a nice walk on this paved road, through the next hamlet of Cortos, for a bit over a kilometer.
-Then you take a short jog to the right.
+It is a nice walk on this paved road, toward the next hamlet of Cortos, for a bit over a kilometer.
+Then you take a short jog to the right, onto a 2-lane highway.
 150 meters later turn left onto the Lameira road.
 This is where, after about 4.0 kilometers total, you complete the first uphill push.

 Open Road Towards Lameira on day eight of the Camino InglésOpen Road Towards Lameira on Day Eight of the Camino Inglés